DIPFtba/fastib2pci/README.md

 ![](docs/diagram.png)

-`fastib2pci` uses [GitHub Actions](https://github.com/features/actions) to simplify the process of creating PCI components based on tasks developed as CBA ItemBuidler items. `fastib2pci` can be used to create static deployments for a generic portable custom interaction (PCI) using [GitHub Pages](https://pages.github.com/) to host the assessment content.
+`fastib2pci` uses [GitHub Actions](https://github.com/features/actions) to simplify the process of creating PCI components based on tasks developed as CBA ItemBuidler items. `fastib2pci` can be used to create static deployments for a generic portable custom interaction (PCI) using [Static GitHub Pages](https://pages.github.com/) to host the assessment content.
 The static content can also be hosted in other (secure) environments. `fastib2pci` also creates a specific PCI component (containing the assessment content) that does not require any hosting outside the assessment platform that uses the PCI component.

 # Usage

-1. To use the converter and `fastib2pci` first fork this repository.
-To fork a repository, select the entry `+ Create a new fork` in the upper right corner of this page.

-2. Then create a new public or private repository in your GitHub account and use this project as template.
-If your repository is private, the content will be secure until the project name becomes public or known by your test-takers.
+1. To use the `fastib2pci` create a new public or private GithHub repository using `fastib2pci` as template and give the project a name.
+This will be your repository that uses the [GitHub Actions](https://github.com/features/actions) provided by `fastib2pci` to generate your PCI components.
+To create a new project  **[click here](https://github.com/DIPFtba/fastib2pci/generate)**.

-3. Copy the CBA ItemBuilder projects you want to use into the `items/` directory of the new repository.

-4. Commit the items to your repository.
-After that, the Github action processes the content of your items and makes it available for use in a generic PCI component.
+2. Copy the CBA ItemBuilder projects you want to use into the `items/` directory of the new repository and commit and push the items to your repository.
+After that, the the [GitHub Actions](https://github.com/features/actions) will processes the content of your items and makes it available for use in a generic PCI component.
 In parallel, a specific PCI component is also created, which also contains the content of the items, and can be used without additional hosting.

+3. Download either the generic PCI component or the specific PCI component and embedd the PCI component into your assessment system (e.g., [TAO](https://www.taotesting.com/)).
+If you use the generic PCI component, configure the PCI by providing the URL to the [Static GitHub Pages](https://pages.github.com/) provided by your fork of this repository.

 If multipe CBA ItemBuilder projects are provided in the `items/` directory, rename the ZIP archives to make sure that the order of the files names corresponds to required order of tasks in the test.
 If a particular item contains multiple tasks, all tasks will be used (as defined within the CBA ItemBuilder).
+If your repository is private, the content will be secure until the project name becomes public or known by your test-takers.

 # FAQ